JenV1/Social_Media_Back_End/README.md

 ### Figure 1 - ERD diagram representing Connect's database

 A Postgres database was used to store all information associated with Connect, such as user information, comments, posts, interests etc. **Figure 1** showcases how entities were related to one another in Connect's database.
-Refer to this list for information on exactly how each table is related to another:<br> - Users to Comments : one to many<br> - Users to Posts : one to many <br> - Users to Message : one to many <br> - Users to Interest Mapper : one to one
+**Refer to this list for information on exactly how each table is related to another:**<br>
+### Users
+- Users to Comments : one to many
+- Users to Posts : one to many
+- Users to Message : one to many
+### Posts
+- Posts to Comments : one to many
+- Posts to Post Types : one to one
+### Comments
+- Comments to Replies : one to many
+### Mappers
+- Users to Interest Mapper : one to one
+- Interest Mapper to Interest Types : one to one

+As can be seen, most of the database extends out of two central tables, these tables being Users and Posts.
+Users have a many to many relationship to Interest Types, so, a mapper table is used to map a user to his/her particular interest(s).